All adults associated with Junior clubs, and Officials, are required to have SAFESPORT certification! More information here

 All adults registering with a Juniors club must have a USAV background check and accept the Junior Club Personnel Code of Ethics [JCPCOE] as part of the membership registration process.
 USAV background checks are paid for by IREVA as part of the membership fee with no additional cost to member or club; good for two membership years; independent of any other background checks, even if redundant - there are no provisions for reciprocity because each organization defines its own policies, procedures, criteria for pass / fail, etc. See the Registration page

 for more information.

 In addition, all adults registering with a Juniors club must obtain USAV/USOC SafeSport certification.
-SafeSport training is incorporated in IMPACT as of 2014/15.
+SafeSport training is NO LONGER INCORPORATED in IMPACT as of 2017/18.

 Head coaches [defined as on the bench with a team] and all assistant coaches are required to have IMPACT certification.
 See the Education page